DUI FAQs

 I took the blood test and registered a BAC of above .08.
 Does this mean I lose my case?

-No. A blood alcohol content of .08 does meet the legal definition of drunk driving.
-However, just because the police chemical test shows a BAC above a .08, it does not mean you will be convicted.
+No. A blood alcohol content of .08 does meet the legal definition of drunk driving; however, just because the police chemical test shows a BAC above a .08, it does not mean you will be convicted.
 There can be numerous circumstances which render the test result inaccurate.
-An experienced DUI attorney will consider all of these factors and more to determine if there is a potential defense.
+Your DUI attorney will consider all of these factors and more to determine if there is a potential defense.

 If I plan to plead guilty to drunk driving, why do I need an attorney?

-Even if you plan to plead guilty, you still need the help of an experienced DUI attorney.
-An attorney can examine the facts of your case to determine whether you could plea bargain to a lesser DUI charge – for instance, a misdemeanor charge instead of a felony or a reckless driving instead of a DUI.
+Even if you plan to plead guilty, you still need the help of a DUI attorney.
+An attorney can examine the facts of your case to determine whether you could plea bargain to a lesser DUI charge – for instance, a misdemeanor charge instead of a felony or reckless driving instead of DUI.
 An attorney is also much more likely to obtain a lesser sentence on your behalf than you will.

 If I was the driver in an accident involving multiple victims, what charges am I facing?